coronel08/my-notes/notes/docs/aws.md

         * Simple Scaling - Increase or decrease based on a single scaling adjustment
         * Scheduled Actions - Schedule adjustments based on patterns and time

+* Amazon Machine Image (AMI) - provides info to launch an instance from a previous image or template

+* CloudEndure Disaster Recovery - minimizes downtime and data loss, continually replicates machines

+## Elastic BeanStalk
+* Elastic Beanstalk - automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling.
+Can also perform health checks on Amazon EC2 instances.
+Platform as a Service
+    * Deployment Options
+        * All at Once - fastest but has downtime
+        * Rolling - updates a bucket at a time then moves to next
+        * Rolling with additional batches - like rolling but spins up new instances to move the batch
+        * Immutable - spins new instances in ASG, deploys to these and then swaps instances
+        * Traffic Splitting / Canary Testing - Only small % of traffic sent to new version to test for failures
+        * Blue Green - manual swap of URL's
+    * Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config

+## SNS SQS and Kinesis
 * SNS - Simple Notification Service, publish messages to subscribers
     * Topic Publish - create a topic and a subscription
         * FIFO - one message delivery thru SQS.
 First in/First Out